sqlc-dev/sqlc/docs/howto/prepared_query.md

 WHERE id = $1;
 ```

-sqlc has an option to use perpared queries.
+sqlc has an option to use prepared queries.
 These prepared queries also work
 with transactions.

 ```go